Yandex Cloud

 string

 Required field.
-ID of the channel.
+ID of the channel where the stream will be created.

 lineId